Gtech Multi Mk2

 A full recharge takes four hours, although there’s the option of a one hour charge for a quick burst of cleaning.
 We like that the battery can be removed for charging or replacing, and there are four indicator lights showing the vacuum’s current battery level.

-The Gtech comes with a range of accessories, which greatly improve the vacuum’s versatility.
+The Gtech comes with a range of attachments, which greatly improve the vacuum’s versatility.

 Many handheld vacuums rely on suction power alone, so it’s common for these models to struggle with stubborn dirt, hair, and dust.
 That’s why one of Gtech’s standout features is the Power Brush, which is effectively a miniature floorhead with rotating bristles.
 This does a great job of increasing the vacuum’s cleaning performance, particularly on carpets, upholstery, and car interiors.